Skip to main content

 Vegas Downtown Blackjack

-Vegas Downtown BlackjackVegas Downtown Blackjack is an exciting version of blackjack whose name comes from the fact that it was predominantly played in the brick and mortar casinos in Last Vegas.
-It uses only two packs of cards which makes it very beneficial for card counters.
+Vegas Downtown BlackjackVegas Downtown Blackjack is an exciting version of blackjack whose name comes from the fact that it was predominantly played in the brick-and-mortar casinos in Las Vegas.
+It uses only two packs of cards, which makes it very beneficial for card counters.
 The dealer hits on soft seventeen but stands on hard seventeen.

-He peeks for blackjack, providing that his up card is an Ace or a 10-valued one.
-Players are allowed to double down on any two cards and it is also possible to do so after splitting.
+The dealer peeks for blackjack, provided that his up card is an Ace or a 10-valued card.
+Players are allowed to double down on any two cards, and it is also possible to do so after splitting.
 They can resplit a pair and form up to three hands.
-The house edge of this variation is 0.38% which is considered to be a very beneficial one.
-In this version, blackjack usually pays 3/2, however the payout for this winning combination can vary, depending on the casino.
+The house edge of this variation is 0.38%, which is considered very favorable.
+In this version, blackjack usually pays 3/2; however, the payout for this winning combination can vary depending on the casino.

 Vegas Downtown Blackjack Strategy Chart